JulianDiaz619/vba-analysis/README.md

 Here is a loop that loops over every row and fills the tickerVolumes array with each ticker having its totalVolume.It also checks whether the row selected is either a starting or ending price, then puts them in their according arrays for every ticker.
 #### Formatting
 ![format](/Resources/format.png)
 For the formatting, another for loop was used to add tickers to the column in the all stocks analysis sheet, count the total volume for each ticker, and give us the return for the year.

-Below is some more formatting to give the chart some visual representation.
+### Original VS Refactor
 Here is how fast the original code work versus the refactored code.
 ![original](/Resources/oldcode.png)
 ![refactor](/Resources/newcode.png)